aaronpeters/hillpsychiatry.nl/posts/iframe-loading-techniques-performance.md

 ---
 title: Iframe loading techniques and performance
 description: Overview of different ways to use an iframe for loading content, ads & widgets.
 How does each technique affect performance?
-summary: dlakdla
+summary: Overview of different ways to use an iframe for loading content, ads & widgets.
+Which technique is best for performance?
 date: 2010-12-20
 tags:
-  - webperf
+  - iframe
   - tips
 ---

 <div class="notice-msg warning">
 	This article is 9+ years old.
 Do not assume any recommendations are still valid today.
+And my old test pages are broken (404).
 </div>

 <div class="notice-msg info">
 Iframe setTimeout() does not work in IE9.<br>
-Chad Barnsdale of <a href="http://www.unfinishedman.com">Unfinishedman.com</a> mentioned to me on May 25 that the Iframe setTimeout() technique does not work in IE9.
+Chad Barnsdale of <a href="https://www.unfinishedman.com/">Unfinishedman.com</a> mentioned to me on May 25 that the Iframe setTimeout() technique does not work in IE9.
 And he was right.
 The file that gets loaded into the iframe simply does not load.
 Nothing happens.
 I will dive into this sometime soon.
 It's probably something small with the JavaScript code.
 </div>